scandum/wolfsort/README.md

 Dropsort
 --------
 Dropsort was first proposed as an alternative sorting algorithm by David Morgan in 2006, it makes one pass and is lossy.
 The algorithm was reinvented in 2018 as Stalin sort.
-The use of dropsort in combination with a radix sort was introduced in 2022 by rhsort (Robin Hood Sort) and was in turn inspired by Robin Hood Hashing.
+The concept of dropping hash entries was independently developed by Marshall Lochbaum in 2018 and used in his 2022 release of rhsort (Robin Hood Sort).

 Wolfsort allocates 4n memory to allow some deviancy in the data distribution and minimize bucket overflow.
 In the case an element is too deviant and overflows the bucket, it is copied in-place to the input